Aku Hirviniemi

 Aku-Heikki Ilmari Hirviniemi (born 5 December 1983, in Riihimäki) is a Finnish actor.
+He is well-known for his role as Urho Hietanen in the 2017 war film The Unknown Soldier.

 Theatre and television

 Hirviniemi has worked for several theatres around Finland, including Helsinki, Riihimäki, Jyväskylä, Lahti and Hämeenlinna, while also acting in films and on television.
 He first gained popularity in a television series Presidentin kanslia (2008–2011) in which he played the chauffeur Illu Airisto.

 In the spring of 2010, Hirviniemi became a household name in Finland when a weekly sketch comedy television show Putous premiered.
 In the first season, his female character Marja Tyrni was crowned as the "sketch comedy character of the year".
 He was part of the cast in the first five seasons of the show, but announced on 1 March 2014 that he would not return for season six.
 From 2012 to 2016 Hirviniemi starred MTV3's police drama series Roba.

 In 2014 Hirviniemi and another former Putous actor Jaakko Saariluoma hosted a comedy talk show Posse with The Dudesons.